 In case you can’t wait, you can make a batch in about 10 minutes and use it in mint chocolate chip ice cream cake, these peanut butter pretzel bars or as a sandwich filling between my pretty famous chewy peanut butter cookies.

-- Chocolate.
+- Type of chocolate.
 Your chocolate can come in many forms.
-There are some purists who will say don't use chocolate chips.
+There are some purists who will say don’t use chocolate chips.
 I have used them successfully as shown here but I do prefer bittersweet chocolate (usually 70%).
+Regardless, use a high quality chocolate.

 - Heavy cream.
-You can use anything labeled heavy whipping cream or whipping cream.
+For the best texture, I recommend using anything labeled heavy whipping cream or whipping cream.

 See below for tips for how to make chocolate ganache without cream!